datstartup/ubuntuopenbox/_posts/2019-11-14-parse-Gmail-for-attachments.md

 I needs:

-* *fetchmail*: for retrieve emails and their attachments.
+* *fetchmail*: to retrieve emails and their attachments.
 * *procmail*: for filtering, sorting and storing email.
 * *uudeview*: for decoding attachments.